 For the rest of us (my husband Barry, and Ryan’s siblings Nicholas, Christien and Gabrielle), having a supportive and understanding extended family and friends really helped in alleviating a lot of mental and emotional stress.

 Government schemes cannot be rolled out sequentially.
-It has to be concurrent: early intervention for pre-schoolers, learning support in SPED schools and employment support those over the age of 18.
+It has to be concurrent: early intervention for pre-schoolers, learning support in SPED schools and employment support for those over the age of 18.
 We need a system to catch our children when they transition at different stages.
 Gaps cause disruption to learning and progress.
 If we do not hasten support and training now, it’s going to be a societal issue later on.
 What can 70- or 80-year-old parents do with a 55-year-old special child?

 My son’s greatest challenge is gaining the life skills and work skills to face life after 18…

-School is a secured and structured environment.
+School is a secure and structured environment.
 Post 18, life literally hits you like a ton of bricks.
 Due to his autism, Ryan’s development and learning are delayed.
 He is a child trapped in an adult’s body.
 Legally, he is an adult, and we can no longer help him to make life decisions or medical decisions.
 But, he cannot operate a bank account.
 He cries when he is upset.
 He laughs when he is happy.
 Period.